-The institution establishes equitable tuition, cancellation, refund, and collection policies and procedures.
-All tuition costs and instructional fees, including textbooks, are readily available to students.
+The institution establishes fair and equitable tuition, cancellation, refund, and collection policies and procedures.
+Information about aAll tuition costs and instructional fees, including textbooks, are readily accessible available to students.
 Tuition and refund policies are disclosed on all enrollment agreements.

-Collection procedures are conducted ethically, and consideration is given in order to retain students' good will.
+Collection procedures are conducted ethically.
 The institution's tuition, refund, and collection policies are administered consistently and fairly.
 This section identifies five (5) core components of Standard IX.